jdh4/job_defense_shield/docs/alert/overview.md

 underutilizing the systems.
 - option to include actively running jobs each alert
 - netid -> username
+- is --days floating point?
+- external code for is_today_a_workday
 - flag to send all user emails to admins (--dry-run)
-- greeting mechanism that is external (one choice is Hello username)
 - may need to relate user to an external email by writing code
 - cleaning mechansim
-- what excluded-users is empty or not in config.yaml
 - move subject out of base.py and other attributes
 - consider logger with clean ouput
 - specify location of file for alert